guillaumearm/PathToTarkov/README.md

 When player die, the position is reset to the `Car` position.

 Everything is configurable.

+## How to edit the current offraid position
+The offraid position is stored in your profile in a dedicated field `PathToTarkov`, you can edit it with a regular text editor.

 ### Factory
 Can move to Customs via: